-The staff of the Tennessee Theatre is dedicated to providing a comfortable and enjoyable theatre experience for patrons with disabilities.
-Patrons who wish to purchase seats designated for special needs and ADA should call the ticket office at 865.684.1200 to ensure the best seat for their needs.
+The Staff of the Tennessee Theatre is dedicated to providing a comfortable and enjoyable theatre experience for patrons with disabilities.
+Patrons who wish to purchase seats designated for special needs and ADA should call the Box Office at 865.684.1200 to ensure the best seat for their needs.

 Tickets available upon request and are subject to availability.
-The Tennessee Theatre has a variety of accessible seats available for wheelchair patrons and their companions.
+The Tennessee Theatre has a variety of accessible seats available for patrons with wheelchairs and their companions.
 These seat locations are listed below.

-*Wheelchairs with a height of forty-nine or more inches may not be seated in this row as the width of the wheelchair cannot exceed three feet, ten inches wide in this area.
-Patrons ordering seats in this row may be asked to certify that the wheelchair does not exceed these requirements.
+*Wheelchairs with a height of 49+" may not be seated in this row as the width of the wheelchair cannot exceed 3'10" wide in this area.
+Patrons reserving seats in this row may be asked to certify that the wheelchair does not exceed these requirements.

 There are chairs located in this area so anyone can sit there, however we do try to keep these open for people who need this area.
 These seats will only be available if not used by wheelchairs.